OI-wiki/i18n/docs/topic/graph-matching/bigraph-match.md

 # Maximum Bipartite Matching

-A **matching** of a graph is a sub set of edges such that no two edges share a vertex.
+A **matching** of a graph is a subset of edges such that no two edges share a vertex.
 A **maximum matching** of a graph is a matching with the maximum number of edges (matching as many vertices as possible).

-For the convenience of description, we partition the graph into two disjoint sets - left and right.
+For the convenience of description, we assume ( $n$ vertices and $m$ edges, and a set $M$ if no two edges in $M$ have a common vertex) and partition the graph into two disjoint sets - left and right.
 All matching edges connects to both left and right sets.
 One common example of bipartite graph matching is matching a group of men and women.

-Assume the graph has $n$ vertices and $m$ edges.

 ## Augmenting Path Algorithm